 Loss of bowel or bladder control

-Falling suddenly for no apparent reason, especially when associated with loss of consciousness
+Falling suddenly for no apparent reason, especially when linked to loss of consciousness

 Not responding to noise or words for brief periods